dcgtc/dgrants/contracts/README.md

 You can configure the metadata that will be published and used for the Round by editing the `./scripts/grant-round-metadata.json`.
 The entire contents of the file are uploaded and published.

+NOTE: Before deploying to the desired network, make sure `roundStartTime` in `scripts/config/deploy-poc.config.ts` is set to a start time in the future.

 ### Update Script

 The repo contains a script which automates the update of a `GrantRound`'s metadata.